RESOURCES

 • Information written in other languages

-If you believe that UAB Medicine has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, or sex, you can file a grievance with UAB Medicine’ s Civil Rights Coordinator:
+If you believe that UAB Medicine has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, or sex, you can file a grievance with the UAB Medicine Civil Rights / ADA Coordinator in person or by mail, fax, or email using the following contact information:

-You can file a grievance in person or by mail, fax, or email.
-If you need help filing a grievance, UAB Medicine’ s Civil Rights Coordinator is available to help you.
-You can also file a civil rights complaint with the U. S. Department of Health and Human Services, Office for Civil Rights electronically through the Office for Civil Rights Complaint Portal, located online at ocrportal. hhs. gov / ocr / portal / lobby. jsf, or by mail or phone at:
+If you need help filing a grievance, the UAB Medicine Civil Rights / ADA Coordinator is available to help you.
+You can also file a civil rights complaint with the U. S. Department of Health and Human Services, Office for Civil Rights, electronically through the Office for Civil Rights Complaint Portal, available at https:// ocrportal. hhs. gov / ocr / portal / lobby. jsf, or by mail or phone at:

 * Complaint forms are available at hhs. gov / ocr / office / file / index. html.